NimaSarajpoor/NimaSarajpoor/README.md

 I am a philomath, a lover of learning!
 It also means a student of mathematics.
 I :heart: math!

-I am machine learning engineer and an open source contirbutor!
+I am currently working as data scientist at Manulife Financial Corporation.
+I am also contributing to open source projects!
 I also enjoy reading about philosophy!
 If you think we do not have anything in common, you are wrong!
 We are both humans :)

 :bowtie: You can find me here:

 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/nimasarajpoor1991/)  [![Medium Badge](https://img.shields.io/badge/Medium-articles-black)](https://medium.com/@nimasarajpoor)  [![Blog Badge](https://img.shields.io/badge/Blog-ML-cyan)](https://nimasarajpoor.github.io/blog/)

-- :smiley: I love Python...And, I am also beginning to love C++!
+- :smiley: I love Python.
+I have experience with Git version contro, SQL, and Shell scripting.
 - :sunglasses: I enjoy contributing to open source projects :)
 - :sunglasses: From time to time, I write on my personal [blog](https://nimasarajpoor.github.io/blog/) or [Medium](https://medium.com/@nimasarajpoor) about ML.
 - :sunglasses: I enjoy explaining complicated things in simple words.
 I am currently writing a tutorial on Data Structure and Algorithms!